 - Summary so far: - 1.
 Expected returns and Sharpe ratios on the short-term asset are higher than on the aggregate market, although statistical significance is weak because of: - 2.
 The return volatility of the short-term asset is higher than on the aggregate market. - 3.
 The beta with respect to the aggregate stock market is 0.5. - 4.
 The alpha with respect to the aggregate stock market is about 8% per annum. - 5.
 The prices of short-term dividends are more volatile than their realizations, pointing to excess volatility on the short end of the equity curve. - 6.
-The returns on the short-term asset are predictable. - Properties hard to explain using leading macro-finance models.
+The returns on the short-term asset are predictable. - These properties hard to explain using the leading macro-finance models, where long-run risks tends to receive higher compensation than short-term risks.